lmbxmu/ABCPruner/README.md

   --best_honey_past     If you want to load a resume without honey code, input your honey hode into this hyper-parameter default:None

-  --honey               get flops and params of a model with specified honey(prune plan ) --from_scratch        train from scratch default:False
+  --honey               get flops and params of a model with specified honey(prune plan ) --from_scratch        if this parameter exist, train from scratch --warm_up             if this parameter exist, use warm up lr like DALI

 ```